 If you have a cracked tooth, you could not only experience pain due to increased sensitivity, you could also be at risk for further damage.
-A crack means your tooth structure is likely weak, and demands a crown for structural support.
+A crack means your tooth structure is likely weak and demands a crown for structural support.
 A dental crown is an efficient way to combat these issues.
 Note: hairlines cracks are usually not a cause for concern.
 Your dentist will be able to tell you if the crack in your tooth requires a crown or is merely an aesthetic or cosmetic issue.

 4. Following dental implants

 Dr. Farless may recommend a dental implant if you have one or more missing teeth or are experiencing problems from traditional dentures.
 An implant acts as a substitute for your tooth’s root, creating an ideal environment to place a lasting restoration.
 If you need dental implants, Dr. Farless may employ a dental crown to act as the replacement until your implant fuses to the jawbone.
 Then, following the implantation, your doctor will use a dental crown to cover the implant.

 The Benefits of a Dental Crowns

 If you’ve had dental procedure to repair damage to your tooth’s structure or enamel, Dr. Farless will likely recommend a dental crown to complete your treatment.
 Whether you are suffering from a tooth root infection, oral trauma such as a breakage or fracture, or simply extensive tooth decay, there’s a good chance you will be experiencing pain or discomfort.
 With a thorough treatment of the problem from Dr. Farless and his team and the application of a custom dental crown to fortify the tooth against further damage, you can say goodbye to pain, discomfort, and tooth sensitivity.